 On the basis of minimal current draw in the unloaded (non started) state, I found that 3uF was the ideal value, connected across the transformer primary.
 The no load current dropped from 700mA to 200mA, and it is now a text book vibrator waveform.
 Thus, the lamp can be run indefinitely without the tube being started, and no harm will result.
 I found that with the high voltage spikes gone, there was absolutely no problems starting the tube.

-The buffer capacitance consists of two 1.5uF's in parallel (3uF) and is connected across the primary.
+The timing capacitance consists of two 1.5uF's in parallel (3uF) and is connected across the primary.

 While the convention is to usually connect

-the buffer capacitance across the transformer secondary, this is done so
+the timing capacitance across the transformer secondary, this is done so

 the capacitor could be smaller in value than if connected across the primary.

 However, these days with smaller capacitors and high values commonplace, primary connection is satisfactory, and is theoretically better since the coupling between the windings does not affect the reflected capacitance.
 I used two paralleled 1.5uF 250V polyester capacitors connected at the vibrator socket.